 As for the second concern of disempowering the individual by crediting prisons for the change they made in their life – it is equally (or even more) harmful, especially if we are aiming to become more whole human beings.
 Such statements rob us of our internal connection to our more whole selves and our ability to change on our own terms, something we are all capable of deep within ourselves.
 In no way am I implying people don’t change for the better in prison, many have and more will continue to.
 I myself have made personal gains while here in prison.
 But I’ve not accomplished any of them because of the prison itself.
 I developed them through and despite my imprisonment.
 In no way did the incarceration help me develop.
 It has not been a good thing.
-My response to it (and has been) good.
+My response to it can be (and has been) good.
 But the incarceration itself, absolutely not.

 Prison deserves no credit for an individual having the ability to transmute their incarceration into gifts.
 Only the individual and the people who’ve supported them are deserving of such credit.
-So if you are crediting prison for your or someone else’s change, stop.
+So if you are crediting prison for your’s or someone else’s change, stop.
 Not only is it disempowering but it is also disingenuous and harmful.
 It lessens the likelihood of the individual understanding that is they (not the prison) who possesses the power to put a lot of thought into what they feel is right for them, choose to change based on their own internal relationship to the self, and finally, to take responsibility for the outcome of their decisions.
 This is no easy task, whether you find yourself in prison your not.
 The difficulty lies largely in the fact that all of us have been conditioned to experience authority as something external to us.
 This is why it is easy for someone to credit prison with saving their life, rather than developing personal authority and taking full responsibility for their life.